columnflow/columnflow/docs/user_guide/building_blocks/config_objects.md

 In order to create histograms out of the processed datasets, columnflow uses {external+order:py:class}`order.variable.Variable`s.
-These {external+order:py:class}`order.variable.Variable`s need to be added to the config using the function {external+order:py:meth}`order.config.Config.add_variable`.
+These Variables need to be added to the config using the function {external+order:py:meth}`order.config.Config.add_variable`.
 The standard syntax is as
 follows: